-The doctrine of Limited Atonement teaches that Jesus’ death on the cross did not merely make salvation possible for those who choose to receive it, but that it made salvation definite for God’s elect.
+The doctrine of Limited (or definite) Atonement teaches that Jesus’ death on the cross did not merely make salvation possible for those who choose to receive it, but that it made salvation definite for God’s elect.

 There is nothing limited about the power of Christ’s atoning sacrifice – it is completely sufficient to save sinners.
 However, it is made definite only for those who God has chosen.
 (More on Limited Atonement)